Centre County Reads

 January 2026

-“Art and Observation” Writing Contest
+“The Art of Observation” Writing Contest

-This contest is part of the 2026 Centre County Reads/CALS Community Read of Eileen Garvin’s Crow Talk, a novel centered on the stories of two families (and a crow) learning to understand each other and the world around them.
+This contest was part of the 2026 Centre County Reads/CALS Community Read of Eileen Garvin’s Crow Talk, a novel centered on the stories of two families (and a crow) learning to understand each other and the world around them.
 Frankie O’Neill is an ornithology graduate student working on finishing her thesis at her family’s caretaker cottage in the Pacific Northwest.
 The fall brings the arrival of another family, including Anne Ryan and her son, Aidan, who does not speak.
 Frankie takes in an injured crow and nurses it back to health, and when Aidan visits, to his mother’s surprise, he is adept at aiding in the care of “Charlie Crow.”
 As a child, Frankie tracked the birds she saw on the walls of an old hunting blind—as Frankie reorients herself in the place her love of birds began, she remembers how to observe, notice, and write about what is right outside her door.

 Book Discussion